awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 Notes:

-* The `clusters_metadata` input is a list of clusters and their additional metadata (labels, annotations) you wish to include in the dataset.<br />
-If you don't need to include labels or annotations for some clusters, don't include those clusters in the list at all.<br />
-If you don't need to include annotations for any cluster, leave the `default` keyword as an empty list (`[]`).
-To add labels or annotations, please follow the "Maintenance -> Adding/Removing Labels/annotations to/from the Dataset" part of this guide.
 * The `kubecost_ca_certificates_list` is a list of CA certificates used to verify TLS connection with Kubecost.<br />
 This is only required if you enabled TLS in Kubecost.<br />
 In this case, the Kubecost S3 Exporter container will have to verify the Kubecost server certificate with a provided CA certificate.<br />